 Many of us have engaged typical goal design; we think about a desire or state of being in the future, and then create goals to get ourselves to that place.

-Values driven goals are reverse engineered goals.
-We start with our values; what matter most to us and, then we use these values as a filter to look into the future and decide what we REALLY want most and what is going to fire us up to accomplish.
+Values-driven goals are reverse engineered goals.
+We start with our values; what matters most to us and, then we use these values as a filter to look into the future and decide what we want most and what is going to fire us up to accomplish.

 Now that I have you all fired up about this amazing way of designing goals, let’s get started.

 This is also not a one and done type of deal.
 Just as we evolve and grow, so do our values.
 What may have been important to us at one point in time may lose its significance as something else takes its place.
-The process of values exploration should be an ongoing and iterative process.
+The process of value exploration should be ongoing and iterative.

 After we have determined what our values are, the next step getting clear on how thoroughly those values are being lived in all areas of your life.

 It’s time that we take stock of all of the areas in our life and discover where those core values are being lived.